-This is a based on the Add Command Prompt Here tweak that is fairly common in the internet.
+This is a modification of the Add Command Prompt Here tweak that is fairly common in the internet.
 What the original tweak basically did was, create a shortcut in the Directory/Drive Context Menu of Windows Explorer when clicked executes a command prompt with the clicked directory as current directory.

 This modification was created so that I could run a root console from any directory or drive even when I was logged in as a restricted user.
 This can come in handy because then you can run many programs in restricted mode without re-login in as Administrator.
 Of course there is the Runas menu for executables, but you don't get it for Folders and directories.